sgrimes12/Knoedler-Unbound-master/visualization/google.md

 title: Google Spreadsheets
 layout: visualization
 ---
 Making visualizations of the data is the fun part, at least for us.
-Finally, you get to take the data that that's been carefully collected and structured, and plug it into programs to see what happens.
-As a relative novices with technology, we stuck to some basic tools yet still created some enlightening visualizations.
+Finally, you get to take the data that's been carefully collected and structured, and plug it into programs to see what happens.
+As a relative novices with technology, we explored some basic tools yet still created enlightening visualizations.

 Our first data experiment was with <a href="https://www.google.com/sheets/about/"target="_blank">Google Spreadsheets</a>, looking at sales by nationality over time, specifically the decades 1890s, 1900s, and 1910s.
-This was a fruitful time in Knoedler history when the gallery was getting off their feet and entering the market with full force.
-We were curious what, if any, changes the Gallery was making in their stock over time.
+This was a fruitful time in Knoedler history when the gallery was entering the market with full force.
+We were curious what, if any, changes they were making in their stock over time.

 To discover this, we created simple pie charts, achieved by plugging a curated amount of data into a Google spreadsheet.
 Only including the information needed for the visualization makes data set quite simple.
 We made three spreadsheets, one for each decade.